-This topic explains how to read an experiment's card in the flag's Experiments tab and apply its findings to your product.
+This topic explains how to read an experiment's card in the flag's Experimentation tab and apply its findings to your product.

-When your experiments are running, you can view information about them on the Experiments tab for the flags connected to them.
-The Experiments tab displays all the experiments a flag is participating in, including both experiments that are currently recording and experiments that are paused.
+When your experiments are running, you can view information about them on the Experimentation tab for the flags connected to them.
+The Experimentation tab displays all the experiments a flag is participating in, including both experiments that are currently recording and experiments that are stopped.

 An experiment's card shows details about what data the experiment is collecting and what that data means.
 You can see information about the experiment, like its name and experiment type, in the header line.

 Here is an image of an experiment's card: